 We use an online application — rather than a resume — in our employment process for both sworn and civilian positions.
 Apply online.

-The Prince William County Police Department requires all police officer applicants to successfully complete a Physical Fitness Test as part of the application process.
+The Prince William County Police Department requires all police officer applicants to complete a Physical Fitness Assessment as part of the application process.
+The assessment is not pass/fail, but is designed to gauge an applicants fitness level compared with established benchmarks to prepare you for the Academy and to aid in injury prevention.
 Prince William County Police Department personnel will administer this test only after you have provided a completed medical examination form that includes a recent blood pressure measurement.

-WEIGHT: You will be weighed before starting the test.
-This will be used for determining minimum acceptable standards for testing elements, as noted below.
+WEIGHT: You will be weighed before starting the assessment.
+This will be used for determining the benchmarks for the elements, as noted below.

-STEP TEST: The first requirement for successful completion of the physical fitness test will be the successful completion of a 3-minute step test.
+STEP TEST: The first part of the physical fitness assessment will be a 3-minute step test.
 The 3-minute step test is a preliminary cardiovascular screening technique that measures the heart rate in the recovery period following 3 minutes of stepping up and down on a 12-inch bench/step.
 The rate of stepping is 96 steps per minute, which must be maintained for the full 3 minutes.
 A 60-second heart rate will be taken beginning 5 seconds after the final step.
-The following rates are the minimum accepted rates:
+The following rates are the minimum rates:

-The following elements comprise the Physical Fitness Test:
+The following elements comprise the Physical Fitness Assessment: